timtakcs/splitify/README.md

 ```

 ### To run locally using docker
-Create a local PostgreSQL server on port 5432 \n
+Create a local PostgreSQL server on port 5432
 In the root directory run ```docker-compose up --build``` and check localhost:8080